dwnhgyl/LegendaryRL/World Reference Files/enemyGenuses.md

 *Conscript*
 Guards hallways, armed, armored, blocks when stationary, spear effect, panicky, tier 1.
 When conscripts are adjacent to 2 other conscripts, they gain a bonus to armor and dodge.
 They will attempt group up with other conscripts until they receive this bonus and then move as a group.
 “An entire continent of different cultures has been brought low beneath the countless boots of the Strandian Army.
-Various innovations, including standardized government issue equipment and tactics emphasizing formation fighting make them a much more effective force than any before them, and their numbers vastly outmatch any other army the continent has ever seen.
+Various innovations, including standardized government issue equipment and tactics emphasizing formation fighting make them a much more effective force than any before them, and their numbers vastly outmatch any other army the continent has ever seen, bar the dead.
 Working as a unit, conscripts form a shield wall, bristling with pikes.”

 *Champion*
 Armed, armored, blocks when stationary, disarm attack, avoids projectiles, ranged attack, reload 6, ammo=4, tier 2.